patching...

 Grant said that people would be able to retrieve belonging in safe dwellings until the end of the day.
 Police have provided on-site security around the clock at Holly Acres.

-Prince William County public schools have been providing bus service for school children from the Dale City recreation center to their respective schools.
+Prince William County public schools have been providing bus service for school children from the

 State, federal resources: